rachelcarmena/rachelcarmena.github.io/_posts/2017-09-01-do-we-have-a-good-safety-net-to-change-this-legacy-code.md

 And PIT report alerts on `equals` and `hashCode` methods.

-If these methods are only used from test code, we can replace them with <a href="https://commons.apache.org/proper/commons-lang/apidocs/org/apache/commons/lang3/builder/EqualsBuilder.html#reflectionEquals-java.lang.Object-java.lang.Object-boolean-" target="_blank">`EqualsBuilder.reflectionEquals`</a> from _Apache Commons Lang_:
+If these methods are only used from test code, we can replace them with [`EqualsBuilder.reflectionEquals`](https://commons.apache.org/proper/commons-lang/apidocs/org/apache/commons/lang3/builder/EqualsBuilder.html#reflectionEquals-java.lang.Object-java.lang.Object-boolean-) from _Apache Commons Lang_:

 ```
 assertTrue(reflectionEquals(actualObject, expectedObject));